 But staying in something that isn't working anymore isn't loyalty.
 It's avoidance.

 Some of us think holding on makes us strong, but sometimes it is letting go.
-Hermann Hesse.
+Hermann Hesse; Reflections (1974).

 The tricky part is telling the difference between something that's going through a rough patch and something that's actually done.
 Rough patches have tension but they still have honesty.
 Both sides are trying, even if it's messy.
 When the trying stops, when conversations become performative and nobody is saying what they really think, that's a different situation.